alantnk/alantnk/README.md

 <h1 align="center">Hey you 👋, I'm Alan</h1>
 <h3>
-<p>I am currently living in the northeast region of Brazil.
+<p>I am currently living in Fortaleza, Brazil.
 It is a beautiful natural country, Brazil has more animal and plant species than any other country in the world!</p>

 > **"Technology is a gift of God.
 After the gift of life it is perhaps the